TAPE-Lab/splitRtools/README.md

 specified in arg `sample_map`.
 An example of the sample map layout sheet is located in this repository in `data/cell_metadata.xlsx`.

+#### Read counts for each sublibrary

+You need to specify the read counts for each sublibrary so that the pipeline can determine some sublibrary mapping stats.
+This must be provided as a dataframe with one column `sl_name` identifying the sublibrary name and second column `reads` specifying the number or raw reads per sublibrary.
+The format is shown in the example below.

 ### Executing the pipeline

 The splitRtools pipeline is run through the `run_split_pipe()` function,